TheJacobKim/Portfolio/README.md

 ### BluePrint CS (3rd place) ###
 * Hackathon event at UCSD
+* Presented about an educational website which teach its user about stack memory allocation.

 ### CIRT Design Competition ###
 * Designed Obama’s Presidential Library with 3d modeling software and won a national design competition.